mutability/mlat-client/README.md

 If you are connecting to a third party multilateration server, contact the server's administrator for configuration instructions.

+## Supported receivers

+* Anything that produces Beast-format output with a 12MHz clock:
+** dump1090_mr, dump1090-mutability, FlightAware's dump1090
+** modesdeco (probably?)
+** an actual Mode-S Beast
+* SBS receivers
+* Radarcape in 12MHz mode
+* Radarcape in GPS mode

+## Unsupported receivers

+* The FlightRadar24 radarcape-based receiver.
+This produces a deliberately crippled timestamp in its output, making it useless for multilateration.
+If you have one of these, you should ask FR24 to fix this.

 ## License

 Copyright 2015, [Oliver Jowett](mailto:oliver@mutability.co.uk).